gearglow/ReptiliaWithATwist/The List - Notes.md

 - [x] Find and read Elysia's Combat Style: Stage 3
 - [ ] Test into Runes and Arithmancy
 - [ ] Get some kind of therapy program in Hogwarts
+- [ ] Find and read Hogwarts' Hidden History: What Hermione's Favorite Book Won't Tell You
 - [ ] Figure out things with Hermione and Luna
 - [ ] Talk to Janet about the Triwizard Tournament and fallout thereof
 - [ ] Leverage being roped into the Tournament to become emancipated